Mark specialises in media, public and human rights law.

 Mark is instructed by corporate clients to advise and act on a range of immigration matters including business visits, settlement, establishment of businesses in the UK, and employee migration.
 He acts in appeals at all levels and in commercial judicial reviews on issues such as revocation of employers’ and colleges’ sponsor licenses, involving issues from common law procedural fairness to the protection of property under Article 1, Protocol 1 of the ECHR.
 He also acts for high net worth and prominent individuals on a range of immigration matters from important business visitor applications to options for work and settlement including as an investor, entrepreneur and, where necessary, on asylum grounds (See under Immigration – Asylum and Personal).

-He has a special expertise in EU freedom of movement and rights of establishment, having appeared as lead counsel in leading cases free movement cases in the Chamber and Grand Chamber of the Court of Justice of the European Union (CJEU) in Luxembourg.
+He is expert in retained EU law, having appeared as lead counsel in leading cases free movement cases in the Chamber and Grand Chamber of the Court of Justice of the European Union (CJEU) in Luxembourg.
 Legal directories refer to his involvement in landmark EU cases and describe him as “a 'very skilled' specialist in complex EEA matters".
 He has provided high level advice on the implications of Brexit for EU citizens and UK employers and on future migration options for workers and students.

-He also has a deep understanding of domestic immigration policy and practice acquired through high level casework over decades and through his long involvement in policy, including a period of over a decade as one of the longest ever serving members of the Executive of the Immigration Law Practitioners Association (ILPA), through his representation of ILPA on court and tribunal stakeholder groups, and as a past expert adviser to the Immigration Services Commissioner.
+He also has a deep understanding of domestic immigration policy and practice acquired through high level casework over decades and through his long involvement in policy, including a period of over a decade as one of the longest ever serving members of the Executive of the Immigration Law Practitioners Association (ILPA), through his representation of ILPA on court and tribunal stakeholder groups and in engagement with the Home Office and parliamentary committees, and as a past expert adviser to the Immigration Services Commissioner.

 This is an area in which he may be able to advise on a direct access basis in appropriate cases (though he can only correspond directly once instructions have been discussed and accepted by his clerks).